Menu

 Before this, Michael graduated from Liverpool University where he also spent time studying in Berlin developing an interest in temporary architecture and sustainable development.

-Jessie St. Clair (ARB)
+Jessie St. Clair (ARB RIBA)

 Architect